VolistxTeam/Framework/README.md

 # Volistx Framework
-Volistx Framework For RESTful API Based on Laravel 10.x
+Volistx Framework For RESTful API Based on Laravel 11.x

 This is a framework skeleton for Volistx API platform using Laravel PHP Framework.

 Let's make some awesome thing together!

 ### Requirements
-- PHP 8.1.2 or Above
+- PHP 8.2 or Above
-- All Required Extensions for Laravel 10.x
+- All Required Extensions for Laravel 11.x
 - Redis PHP Extension
 - Swoole or OpenSwoole Extension
-- MariaDB 10.5.x
+- MariaDB 11.1 or Above
 - Flare Subscription for Error Monitoring (Optional) (https://flareapp.io/)

 ### Installation